hardin47/website/Math152/Notes/02-bayes.md

 \xi(\theta | \underline{x}) &=& \frac{\Gamma(n+2)}{\Gamma(y+1)\Gamma(n-y+1)} \theta^y (1-\theta)^{n-y} I_{[0,1]}(\theta)
 \end{eqnarray*}

 Note, however, we didn't actually need to integrate to find $g(\underline{x})$.
-We simply needed to note that $\theta$ takes the place of $w$ in the above Beta distribution, and we would automatically know the appropriate constant value.
+Instead, we needed to note that $\theta$ takes the place of $w$ in the above Beta distribution, and we would automatically know the appropriate constant value.
 :::

 What if we do have some information about the prior distribution on $\theta$?
 Suppose we believe it is Beta(a,b). \Big(Note: $E[\theta] = \frac{a}{a+b}$, Var$(\theta) = \frac{ab}{(a+b)^2 (a+b+1)}$, SD$(\theta) = \sqrt{\frac{ab}{(a+b)^2 (a+b+1) }} $ \Big).